s-tikhomirov/s-tikhomirov.github.io/about.md

 # Bio

-I am a postdoctoral researcher at [Chaincode Labs](https://chaincode.com/).
+In 2021-2022, I was a postdoc at [Chaincode Labs](https://chaincode.com/).
+I co-authored a [paper](https://eprint.iacr.org/2022/1454) on addressing a long-standing denial-of-service attack on the Bitcoin's Lightning Network.

 Previously, I was a [postdoc](https://www.cryptolux.org/index.php/Sergei_Tikhomirov) and a PhD student at the [University of Luxembourg](http://wwwen.uni.lu/) in the group of Professor Alex Biryukov.
 I defended my PhD thesis "[Security and Privacy of Blockchain Protocols and Applications](https://hdl.handle.net/10993/44424)" in September 2020.
 I have been closely following the blockchain space since late 2013.
 My main research interests are privacy and anonymity in Bitcoin and off-chain protocols such as the Lightning Network.
 Earlier, I was researching secure development practices on the Ethereum platform and domain-specific languages for smart contracts.